Business travel

-Business travel is travel undertaken for work or business purposes, as opposed to other types of travel, such as for leisure purposes or regularly commuting between one's home and workplace.
+Business travel is travel undertaken for work or business purposes, as opposed to other types of travel such as leisure trips or daily commuting between one's home and workplace.
+It typically involves travelling from one's regular place of business - often by air, rail, or road - to attend meetings, conferences, trade shows, or other professional events that require in-person interactions.